 Which agency is more powerful?
 CIA or FBI?

-Neither of the agency is more or less powerful than the other because the two cannot be fairly compared.
-The CIA and FBI have mostly separate jurisdictions, completely different missions and priorities, and organizational structures.
-While the Central Intelligence Agency has more influence internationally, the FBI usually has more authority within the United States.
+Neither agency is more or less powerful than the other, because the two cannot be fairly compared.
+The CIA and FBI have largely separate jurisdictions, distinct missions and priorities, and distinct organizational structures.
+While the Central Intelligence Agency has greater international influence, the FBI usually has greater authority within the United States.

 What is the highest position in the CIA?
 And who can become one?